fracpete/inetutils4j/README.md

 ### Downloading binary data

-The `binaryContent` method of the `com.github.fracpete.inetutils4j.api.Internet` class performs the download of a remote resources.
+The `binaryContent` method of the `com.github.fracpete.inetutils4j.api.Internet` class performs the download of a remote resource.
 Whether you want to capture any output from running it in verbose, is handled by an instance of `com.github.fracpete.inetutils4j.core.OutputCapture`.
 Use `NullCapture` to avoid any output or `DefaultCapture` to simply output to stdout/stderr.